 On my last visit to Point Lobster Company in Point Pleasant Beach, the only choices I had for locally caught were Fluke, Flounder, scallops and crab from South Jersey.
 There was some gorgeous grouper, but that came from Florida.
 So, since we were aiming for local Jersey fish, I snagged the Fluke.
 Fluke is a mild, delicate fish and not really meant for the grill unless you do what I did and cook it in foil.

-1 pound fresh Fluke fillet
+- 1 pound fresh Fluke fillet

 - 2 Tablespoons Butter, divided

-1 Tablespoon Olive Oil
+- 1 Tablespoon Olive Oil

-1 Garlic clove, minced
+- 1 Garlic clove, minced

-1 Tablespoon lemon juice
+- 1 Tbs. lemon juice

-Grill on medium - low for approximately 7 minutes.
+- Grill on medium - low for approximately 7 minutes.
 This fish cooks quick.
 It should flake easily when done.